-Emirates To Launch Third Daily Service To Nairobi, Helping Unlock Inbound Tourism Growth
+Emirates to launch third daily service to Nairobi, helping unlock inbound tourism growth

 In October, Emirates marked 30 years of service to Nairobi, following the inaugural flight in 1995.
 Since then, the airline has carried over 6.6 million passengers to and from the country, forging key inbound traffic from South Korea, China, Thailand and Australia as well as ultra-long-haul passengers travelling from the US.
 The outbound traffic is similar, with destinations such as Shanghai and Beijing, China; Melbourne, Brisbane and Sydney, Australia; and Seattle, New York and Washington proving popular with travellers from Kenya.

-In 2024, Emirates opened Africa's first Emirates World store in Nairobi, introducing the airline's refined retail store experience to the region for the first time.
-Featuring immersive product displays and an expert team to provide travel consultation and bookings, the store further elevates Emirates' world-class customer experience, on-ground.
+In 2024, Emirates opened Afri’a’s first Emirates World store in Nairobi, introducing the air’ine’s refined retail store experience to the region for the first time.
+Featuring immersive product displays and an expert team to provide travel consultation and bookings, the store further elevates Em’rates’ world-class customer experience, on-ground.

-Bookings for all three daily flights on the Dubai-Nairobi route are open now, on , Emirates Retail Stores, the Emirates app, and preferred travel agencies.Distributed by APO Group on behalf of The Emirates Group.
+The new flight complemen’s Emirates’ existing schedule into Nairobi, adding an early morning arrival and departure to enhance two-way connectivity with key European destinations, including the UK, France, Norway and Italy, as well as the US.
+By creating easier access from key markets, the additional frequency will further ’upport Kenya’s tourism goals, which aim to attract 5 million international tourists by 2030.
+EK717 will depart Dubai at 00:55 hrs, arriving at Jomo Kenyatta International Airport at 05:05 hrs; the return flight, EK718, will depart Nairobi at 06:50 hrs and arrive in Dubai at 12:50 hrs.

+In recent months, Emirates has been operating its double daily flights at a healthy seat factor, underlining the growing demand for air travel.
+The third daily service, operated on a three-class Boeing 777, wil’ boost Emirates’ capacity and provide more acc’ss to the airline’s world-class product and services, including its First Class cabins, which Emirates exclusively operates in and out of the city.

 Legal Disclaimer: